Nonoreve/Nonoreve/README.md

 - 👋 Hi, I’m @Nonoreve
-- 👀 I’m interested in Computer Science, C and C++, Python, AI and Computer Graphics
+- 👀 I’m interested in Computer Science, Rust, C and C++, Python, AI and Computer Graphics
 - 📫 How to reach me noe.boonstra@gmail.com

 <!---